 "I went to her house with my laptop to film her doing her little bit and she's like, 'I don't know what any of this means so just tell me if I'm saying it right'."

 The director added that working with Lansbury and Sondheim was ‘really special’ for a ‘murder mystery junkie’ like himself.

-Alongside these legends, Glass Onion: A Knives Out Mystery also stars Edward Norton, Janelle Monáe and Katherine Hahn, and is available to watch on Netflix now.
+Glass Onion: A Knives Out Mystery will also star Edward Norton, Janelle Monáe and Katherine Hahn and is set to be released on November 23.